matheger/matheger.github.io/_projects/1_bikeshare.md

 # Odds & Ends

 More for fun than productive analysis, let's have look at the duration (in minutes) and the distances of all one-way trips (calculated from the station locations) of all rides in the data set.
-Both quantities are described well by a log-normal distribution (red lines).
+Both quantities are described well by a log-normal distribution (red lines).[^lognormal_code_ex]

 {:.center-image}
 [